What's it like to be your country's only hope?

 "Even if you like it or not, you've got to do it.
 I like that they've taken it seriously and they're really proud."

-He says he feels its an honor to get the opportunity, but it's also sometimes stressful: "Not only am I making history, I'm the only athlete here.
+It is, he says, an honor to be competing for Kosovo, but it's also sometimes stressful: "Not only am I making history, I'm the only athlete here.

+"I just try to forget it and focus on myself and not be too worried about the type of pressure that is behind all of that.

-"Whatever happens here, it's not only me, it's the whole team.
+"Whatever happens, it's not only me, it's the whole team.
 It feels good.
 There's a lot of attention on me, which always feels good -- why not."

-With all of that on his plate, he says he's barely had time to really let everything sink in.

-"I think I'll realize when I'm done because there are so many things going on right now that I don't even have time to think about it.

-"I just try to forget it and focus on myself and not being too worried about type of pressure that is behind all of that.
-If I'm going to think about making history I won't be focused on my race."

-Tahiri, who has been training with the Slovenians, a country where he still resides, has entered all five Alpine skiing events, finishing 37th in the combined, 56th in the giant slalom, 47th in the men's super-G and 50th in the downhill.
-He has one more event to race, the slalom on Thursday.
+Tahiri, who has been training with the Slovenians, a country where he still resides, entered all five Alpine skiing events, finishing 37th in the combined, 56th in the giant slalom, 47th in the men's super-G, 50th in the downhill and 39th in the slalom.

 Once these Games are complete, he expects a warm welcome when he visits Kosovo's capital, Pristina.